sodadata/docs/soda-cl/anomaly-detection.md

 | `min_confidence_interval_ratio` | decimal between 0 and 1 | `0.001` |

 The `warning_ratio` parameter determines the area of warning range.
-Warning range is a buffer on top of the confidence interval to decrease the volume of falsely-identified anomalies.
+Warning range is a buffer on top of the confidence interval.
 The aim is to distinguish between warning and critical alerts.
 If the check result is within the warning range, Soda flags the check result as a warning.
+This behavior is similar with `fail` and `warn` conditions in other Soda checks.

 Soda calculates the warning range using the following formula: